dcl-docs/project-example/README.md

 If you want to join multiple data sources, create an additional script that joins the cleaned data files.
 For example, __bird_collisions_light.R__ joins __birds.rds__, __collisions.rds__, and __light_mp.rds__, and writes to __bird_collisions_light.rds__.
 As the diagram points out, your joining scripts can join cleaned data from __data__.

 We recommend having a clear, common format for your scripts.
-See __template.R__ for our template.
+See __scripts/template.R__ for our template.
 Specifically, we recommend always separating parameters from code and describing the purpose of each script in comments.

 ### data

 This folder contains cleaned data (in .rds format) that is ready to analyze.
 Each .rds file should have the same name as its corresponding raw data file and cleaning script.

 If you joined data, that cleaned data should be here too.
 The cleaned and joined data should have the same name as the script that carried out the joining.

+### docs

+The __docs__ folder is for any documentation files you used to understand the data, as well as for any notes you have on the data or your plan for analysis.

 ### eda